caize0401/CDCC/README.md

   - `experiments/uacan_best.pt`: Model state and config (dims, num_known, etc.).
   - `experiments/target_confusion_matrix.xlsx`: Target-domain confusion matrix (known classes + unknown).
 Falls back to CSV if `openpyxl` is unavailable.

-## License

-See repository license.
-This implementation is for research and reproducibility.